bbroder-algo/go-algorand/crypto/statetrie/README.md

 Extension nodes:

 EN.1: Point the existing extension node at a (possibly new or existing) node resulting
-      from performing the add operation on the child.
+      from performing the add operation on the child node.
 EN.2: Create an extension node for the current child and store it in a new branch node child slot.
 EN.3: Store the existing extension node child in a new branch node child slot.
 EN.4: Store the new value in a new leaf node stored in an available child slot of the new branch node.